 That’s a lot to think about, especially when you’re young and in the early stages of life and have decades to achieve your goals.

-There are some things to consider now that can affect your earning potential in the future.
+There are things to consider right now that can affect your earning potential in the future.
 For example, the level of education you achieve can have a dramatic effect on your earnings over the course of your career.
 In a recent study conducted by Smart Asset using Bureau of Labor Statistics (BLS) data, average earnings for working professionals with bachelor’s degrees comes out to $59,124 per year.

 That’s almost $24,000 more per year than workers with just a high school diploma.